-Professor Williams is dedicated to performing and promotion chamber music.
+Professor Williams is dedicated to performing and promoting chamber music.
 She has performed with the Vermeer Quartet, the Chamber Music Society of Lincoln Center in New York City, The Philadelphia Chamber Music Society, The Skaneateles Music Festival, Sante Fe Chamber Music Festival and the Olympic Peninsula Chamber Festival.
 She was the featured artist on a chamber music series in Ottawa, Canada, with the National Arts Orchestra of Canada.
-She is a founding member of the Chicago Chamber Musicians (CCM), a critically acclaimed chamber music ensemble which has commissioned and performed works for their Millennium concert series and the CCM’s concert series.
+She was a founding member of the Chicago Chamber Musicians (CCM), a critically acclaimed chamber music ensemble which has commissioned and performed works for their Millennium concert series and the CCM’s concert series during the years 1996-2020.
 A recording of all-Mozart works, including the Horn quintet, was nominated for a Grammy in 2006.

+Professor Williams is also an original member of the Summit Brass, with whom she has made eight recordings.
 In addition to her recordings with Summit Brass, Professor Williams can be heard on her solo recordings: 20th Century Settings and Deep Remembering, which are available on Summit Records.
-An additional solo recording has been released by Northwestern University: Goddess Triology, featuring compositions by John McCabe and two works for horn percussion by Charles Taylor and Eric Wilder.
+An additional solo recording has been released by Northwestern University: Goddess Trilogy, featuring compositions by John McCabe and two works for horn percussion by Charles Taylor and Eric Wilder.
 In the spring of 2011, Professor Williams released a recording of four commissioned works, available on CD Baby.

 Professor Williams has played an active role in commissioning projects and performing contemporary solo works for the horn.
 In 1995, she premiered Dana Wilson's Deep Remembering and Anthony Plog’s Postcards at the International Horn Society Workshop in Yamagata, Japan.
 In 1997, she premiered Dana Wilson’s Horn Concerto with the Syracuse Symphony.
 A year later, Professor Williams performed the Oliver Knussen Horn Concerto with the Chicago Symphony Orchestra, under the direction of Maestro Knussen.
 She helped commission Yehudi Wyner’s Horn Trio and was involved in the orchestration of Dragons in the Sky by Mark Schultz.
 Professor Williams premiered another horn and piano work by Dana Wilson, Musings, in 2003 and performed both this work and his concerto at the 2005 International Horn Society Workshop.
 She performed the U.S. premiere of a Concerto for Horn and Orchestra by Collins Matthews at Northwestern University in June of 2005.
 In June 2012, Professor Williams premiered a commissioned concerto by James Stephenson at the IHS Symposium in Denton, Texas.